NEW! LISTEN TO REAL PULSATILE TINNITUS SOUNDS RECORDED BY REAL WHOOSHERS!

 the last year or two, with the help of iPhones and similar devices with recording functions, many whooshers have recorded

 their whooshes and emailed the sound files to me.
 How neat!
-This page has been here for a few years, with sound
+This page has been here for a few

-going to be posting more of these REAL WHOOSHING sound files as they come in.
+them, but I'm going to be posting more of these REAL WHOOSHING sound files as they come in.

-As a reminder, pulsatile tinnitus
+As a reminder, pulsatile

-with subjective pulsatile tinnitus, how many actually have objective pulsatile tinnitus?
+diagnosed with subjective pulsatile tinnitus, how many actually have objective pulsatile tinnitus?

 Sometimes the sound can be difficult to listen to, even with a stethoscope.
 And as most of the whooshers